 The Doctor of Physical Therapy Degree at UNLV is accredited by the Commission on Accreditation in Physical Therapy Education.

 The UNLV Physical Therapy data page contains exam pass rates, graduation rates, and employment rates from 2009 based on reports from the National Board Exam.

 APTA Student Membership

-The Physical Therapy department earned platinum level status during the American Physical Therapy Association’s (APTA) 2014 REACH100 Student Membership Challenge.
-The department successfully encouraged 100 percent of its students to become APTA members.
+The Physical Therapy department earned gold-level status during the American Physical Therapy Association’s (APTA) 2016 REACH100 Student Membership Challenge.
+The department successfully encouraged 90 percent of its students to become APTA members.

 After successfully completing the program, students will be eligible to take the licensure exam.
 Graduating students must take and pass the examination to become licensed physical therapists.